 - The position must meet the job duties test (each exemption has different duties to qualify).

-Participants of the 501(c) Agencies Trust can call the Nonprofit HR Hotline at 800-358-2163 for further assistance.
-Others can call 866-384-4770 for more information about accessing the Nonprofit HR Hotline.
+Participants of the 501(c) Agencies Trust can contact HR Services for further assistance.